WestRidgeSystems/jmisb/examples/parserplugin/README.md

 Note that this plugin is not restricted to command line parsing.
 It will work wherever its loaded.

+If you are looking to use this in a packaged assembly, you may need a `META-INF/services/` entry as well.
+There is one in the example.

 ## Building

 To build the example, use maven.